 Valve Lash Setting – What Is It

-This describes the amount of clearance between the rocker arm and the valve stem.
-This happens when the lifter is on the base circle of the cam.
-Mechanical valve lifters are different.
-They have a predetermined lash or clearance.
-When adjusting the valves on an engine with hydraulic lifters, you are not really setting the lash or clearance.
+This describes the amount of clearance, between the rocker arm and the valve stem.
+This happens when the lifter is, on the base circle of the camshaft.
+Consequently, mechanical valve lifters are different.
+Because, they have a predetermined lash or clearance.
+So, when adjusting the valves on an engine, with hydraulic lifters, you are not really setting the lash or clearance.

-This movement of the plunger with respect to the lifter body, after the check valve is seated is called; leak down or bleed-down; it consists of the oil draining out.
+This movement of the plunger, with respect to the lifter body; after the check valve is seated is called, leak down or bleed-down.
+As a result, it consists of the oil, draining out.
 As the lifter returns to the base circle of the camshaft; oil fills the high-pressure cavity and the cycle begins again.

-Another potential drawback of hydraulic lifters is that at excessively high engine speeds; valvetrain inertia may open the valves further than intended.
-This results in additional valve train clearance.
+Another potential drawback of hydraulic valve lifters, is that at excessively high engine speeds; valvetrain inertia may open the valves further than intended.
+This results in, additional valve train clearance.

-A hydraulic lifter senses this clearance; the plunger begins to lengthen, and may actually extend far enough to prevent the valve from closing.
-This could result in valve to piston collision or burnt valves.
+A hydraulic lifter senses this clearance, causing the plunger to lengthen.
+And, may actually extend far enough, to prevent the valve from closing.
+This could result in, valve to piston collision or burnt valves.

-One of the disadvantages of a hydraulic valve lifter, is that it cannot follow as aggressive a cam profile; as a mechanical design.
+Another disadvantage of a hydraulic valve lifter is that; it cannot follow as aggressive a cam profile, as a mechanical design.
 This limits the engine’s power and operating speed.
-In addition to the cam profile being milder; a hydraulic valve lifter requires a certain amount of time to respond to changes in the engine.
-In turn limiting engine power when compared to a mechanical design.
+In addition to the cam profile being milder; a hydraulic valve lifter, requires a certain amount of time, to respond to changes in the engine.
+In turn limiting engine power, when compared to a mechanical design.

-Aftermarket performance valve lifters are designed to, pump up and bleed down at a different rate.
-The disadvantage is they can than often sacrifice quiet operation and longevity to do so.
+Aftermarket performance valve lifters are designed to, pump up and bleed down, at a different rate.
+The disadvantage is, they often sacrifice, quiet operation and longevity to do so.

-There are times when the hydraulic valve lifter needs to be adjusted.
-But instead of setting lash, a hydraulic system needs to have the preload set, since there is no lash.
+There are times when the hydraulic valve lifter, needs to be adjusted.
+But, instead of setting valve lash, a hydraulic system needs to have the preload set, since there is no lash.
 Finally, this is usually only required, if the cylinder head has been removed.